Results of the 2025 Singaporean general election

 This is a breakdown of the results of the 2025 Singaporean general election.
-Based on the events of Nomination Day, 92 of the 97 seats up for election were contested, with Marine Parade–Braddell Heights GRC being the first constituency to see a walkover since 2011.
+At the end of nominations, 92 of the 97 seats up for election were contested, with Marine Parade–Braddell Heights Group Representation Constituency (GRC) being the first constituency to see a walkover since 2011.
 (Note: 131,493 of the 2,758,095 registered voters (including 1,152 overseas voters) were in the uncontested Marine Parade–Braddell Heights GRC, leaving 2,626,602 voters able to vote.)

-As with elections since 2015, a sample count was released by the Elections Department prior to the announcement of the actual results to prevent any unnecessary speculation or reliance on unofficial sources of information while counting was still under way.
-With changes in the last election, an election recount is automatically deployed whenever the top two candidates have a winning margin of within 2%; standby counting machines will also be used.
+A sample count, which had been in use since the 2015 general election, was released by the Elections Department (ELD) prior to the announcement of the actual results; the official rationale for the counts is to prevent speculation or reliance on unofficial sources of information during the counting process.
+With changes in the last election, an election recount was set to be automatically deployed in cases where the top two candidates had a winning margin within 2%; standby counting machines were also to be used.

-The results were announced by the returning officer Han Kok Juan, Director-General of the Civil Aviation Authority of Singapore.
-At 23:10 SGT, Radin Mas SMC was the first result to be called with Melvin Yong re-elected in his constituency.
-At 23:19 SGT, Han incorrectly announced Queenstown SMC's PAP candidate Eric Chua had incorrectly garnered 29,900 votes; it was later re-announced at 23:37 SGT that Chua actually garnered 20,900 votes.
-All the results were announced by 01:46 SGT with the last results to be called being Tampines GRC.
+The results were announced by returning officer Han Kok Juan, the Director-General of the Civil Aviation Authority of Singapore.
+At 23:10 SGT, Radin Mas Single Member Constituency (SMC), which had re-elected Melvin Yong, was the first constituency to be called.
+At 23:19, Han incorrectly announced that Eric Chua, the candidate for the governing People's Action Party (PAP) in Queenstown SMC, had garnered 29,900 votes; he re-announced at 23:37 that Chua had garnered 20,900 votes.
+All the results were announced by 01:46, with Tampines GRC being the last constituency to be called.

 The overseas votes were tabulated on 15 May, two days after the deadline of accepting postal votes and 12 days after the election ended.
-This brings the final turnout to 2,438,610 or 92.83% of turnout, with 42,945 rejected votes.
+The final turnout was set at 2,438,610 (92.83%), with 42,945 rejected votes.